Psy-Fer/interARTIC/docs/installation.md

 * **data-folder**: This is the folder where all your data is located.
 By default, it is set to "/data"
 * **sample-barcode-csvs**: This is the folder where your csv containing barcode names is placed.
-* **kirby-primer-scheme-folder**: This is the folder containing, for example, the folder nCoV-2019 which contains the V1, V2, etc folders.
+* **eden-primer-scheme-folder**: This is the folder containing, for example, the folder nCoV-2019 which contains the V1, V2, etc folders.
-* **kirby-scheme-name**: This is the name of the kirby primer scheme being used for your nanopore sequencing run.
+* **eden-scheme-name**: This is the name of the eden primer scheme being used for your nanopore sequencing run.
 * **artic-primer-scheme-folder**: This is the folder containing, for example, the folder nCoV-2019 which contains the V1, V2, etc folders.
 * **artic-scheme-name**: This is the name of the artic primer scheme being used for your nanopore sequencing run.